Stop Dogs From Pulling On Leash--Using Harnesses and Head Halters

 Even the best harness wraps around the dog’s chest, giving them leverage to pull against, so they aren’t effective at helping all dogs from pulling.
 A head halter lets you guide your dog’s head--this gives you more influence over what they look at as well as the direction they are going.
 They are effective for horses and other large animals, and they’ll make managing a large, energetic pup easy.

-Head halters are easier to use than you might think, but they take a bit of an adjustment from using a leash with a collar or harness.
-So take a few minutes to familiarize yourself with them and their use if you haven't used one before.
-You will need to acclimate your dog to it too, but once you do, these are highly effective.
-If you aren’t familiar with them, it might be best to start at your local, trusted pet shop.
+Head halters are easier to use than you might think, but they do take a bit of an adjustment.
+You will need to acclimate your dog to it too.
+If you aren’t familiar with them, it might be best to start at your local, trusted pet shop or a trainer.
 The staff there should be able to advise you on options and help you choose the right size/fit for your dog.

 K9 Transitional Leash